Gas or electric? That question comes up a lot in our line of work—and the answer (like many others) is that it depends on your needs.

 Deep fryers: Electric beats out gas

-Just like ovens, having more even and steady temperatures is a big benefit for fry cooking.
+Just like ovens, having more even and steady temperatures is a big benefit for frying.
 Electric deep fryers offer superior temperature recovery over gas fryers (a major concern when regularly dropping refrigerated or frozen product into frialator vats).

 Griddles: Electric beats out gas